Finding Community, Opportunity, and Purpose

-- this was more than just a mother and son endeavor and there were many parents who, like me, would not accept NEVER
+- This was more than just a mother and son endeavor and there were many parents who, like me, would not accept NEVER

 - The need to offer others an avenue to find purpose was paramount

 Everything goes back to that prognosis and the bleak vision the doctor painted for Nick’s future.
-I have always had a “glass is half-full” approach to life and I carry this with me as I continue to look for innovative ways to make our program sustainable.
-I truly hope that through Aspire Accessories we can continue to have a positive influence on as many young adults as possible.
+I have always had a “glass half-full” approach to life and I carry this with me as I continue to look for innovative ways for Aspire Accessories to flourish.
+I truly hope that through Aspire Accessories we can continue to create positive opportunities for as many young adults as possible.
 One thing I always said was that I wanted Nick to have a sense of purpose.
 Through his work at Aspire Accessories, he gained that and more- a true community.